snmyk/MyTutor/README.md

 # MyTutor
-The goal this project is to create a web-based tool, and possibly also a mobile application, for managing the tutor and TA selection, allocation, and monitoring.
+The goal of this project is to create a web-based tool, and possibly also a mobile application, for managing the tutor and TA selection, allocation, and monitoring.
 # How to run MyTutorApp(Server):

 ## External Structures or services:
 Dependencies for these are added in "pom.xml" file and are downloaded when the system is run or compiled
 - The Uses a MySQL database which can be locally or remote
-- Makes connection to database using jdbc driver
+- Makes connection to database using JDBC driver
-- Has HttpSession management using jdbc and database
+- Has HttpSession management using JDBC and database
 - Uses Spring framework Security with SecurityFilterChain, BcryptPasswordEncoder, JDBCHttpSession, etc
 - Makes use of Google Email to send messages from the App
 - Uses an IpInfo API for getting client geolocation
-- Uses Local Storage and directory for creating, storing and managing documents and files for Templates or WebPage use.
+- Uses Local Storage and directory for creating, storing, and managing documents and files for Templates or web page use.
 These must be within src/resources folder.
 - Java Runtime Environment (JRE)
-- Uses maven and java 8 or higher (must be added or upgraded on the system to run the application on)
+- Uses Maven and Java 8 or higher (must be added or upgraded on the system to run the application on)

 ## Preparations:
 1. Must have MyTutorDB sql dump with Database tables, fields, constraints and foreign keys configured